Did you ever feel like you just wanted to KILL someone because you could not bear it anymore?

 ― Richard Bachman, Rage

 I loved the book because it uncovered a part of a human’s soul which is usually kept carefully hidden under a well-crafted mask.
-Because it showed deep insecurities and desires and forced the participants to face them, to go through a soul-cleaning-session, a catharsis of sorts.This is probably one of the finest evocations of what’s it’s like to be a teenager.
+Because it showed deep insecurities and desires and forced the participants to face them, to go through a soul-cleaning-session, a catharsis of sorts.

 After reading it last night, I mainly was in awe of how fully developed the character of Charlie was, and that despite his actions, there was still a moral compass beneath the violence.
 That’s the crucial difference though between a story like this and the Shooting at Columbine tragedy.